 Under a stock option plan established by the Corporation, 26,000,000 Class B Shares of the Corporation have been set aside for directors, officers, senior employees, and other key employees of Quebecor.
 The exercise price of each option is equal to the weighted average trading price of Quebecor Class B Shares on the Toronto Stock Exchange over the last five trading days immediately preceding the granting of the option.
 Each option may be exercised during a period not exceeding 10 years from the date granted.
 As per the provisions of the plan, options usually vest as follows: 1/3 after one year, 2/3 after two years, and 100% three years after the original grant.
 The Board of Directors of the Corporation may, at its discretion, affix different vesting periods at the time of each grant.
+Thus, since 2018, when granting options, the Board of Directors of the Corporation has determined that the options would vest equally over three years with the first 33 1/3% vesting on the third anniversary of the date of grant.
 Holders of options under the stock option plan have the choice, when they exercise their options, of acquiring the Class B Shares at the corresponding option exercise price or receiving a cash payment equivalent to the difference between the market value of the underlying shares and the exercise price of the option.
 Holders of options have committed to obtain the consent of the Corporation before exercising their right to subscribe the shares for which they exercise their options.

-The following table gives details on changes to outstanding options for the years ended December 31, 2019 and 2018:
+The following table gives details on changes to outstanding options for the years ended December 31, 2020 and 2019:

-2019 2018
+2020 2019

-/eighted ١ Veighted
+V Veighted average ١ Weighted average

-Options average exercise price • • Options avera exercise pri
+Options exerc ise price Options exer cise price

-Balance at beginning of year 1,982,892 \$ 21.60 780,000 \$ 12.25
+Balance at beginning of year 2,504,892 \$ 29.21 1,982,892 \$ 21.60

-Granted 1,403,250 31.61 1,322,892 26.52
+Granted 1,342,267 33.19 1,403,250 31.61

-Exercised (680,000) 12.17 (100,000) 12.75
+Exercised - - (680,000) 12.17

-Cancelled (201,250) 28.57 (20,000) 26.52
+Cancelled (216,200) 31.09 (201,250) 28.57

-Balance at end of year 2,504,892 \$ 29.21 1,982,892 \$ 21.60
+Balance at end of year 3,630,959 \$ 30.57 2,504,892 \$ 29.21

-Vested options at end of year - \$ - 680,000 \$ 12.17